pytorch/pytorch/android/README.md

 }
 ```

-## Linking to libtorch from aar dependency
+## Linking to prebuilt libtorch library from gradle dependency

 In some cases, you may want to use libtorch from your android native build.
 You can do it without building libtorch android, using native libraries from PyTorch android gradle dependency.